junction-labs/ezbake/README.md

 To install `ezbake` on a k8s cluster where you do not have full k8s administrative access, see the advanced directions below.

-When using the Junction HTTP Client, you must then set up its environmen variable with the following
+When using the Junction HTTP Client, you must then set up its environment variable with the following
 command:
 ```bash
 export JUNCTION_ADS_SERVER="grpc://"`kubectl get svc ezbake --namespace junction -o jsonpath='{.spec.clusterIP}'`":8008"